Top of the page

 When people hear the word "diabetes," they often think of problems like these.
 But daily care and treatment can help prevent or delay these problems.
 The goal is to keep your blood sugar in a target range.
 That's the best way to reduce your chance of having more problems from diabetes.

-even know they have it at first.
+Some people who have type 2 diabetes may not have any symptoms early on.
+Many people with the disease don't even know they have it at first.
 But with time, diabetes starts to cause symptoms.
-You experience most symptoms of type 2 diabetes when your blood sugar is either too high or too low.
+You have most symptoms of type 2 diabetes when your blood sugar is too high.

 The most common symptoms of high blood sugar include:

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter H839 in the search box to learn more about "Learning About Type 2 Diabetes."
+Enter H839 in the search box to learn more about "Learning About Type 2 Diabetes".

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.